Coffeelot/cw-prints/README.md

 # Developed by Coffeelot and Wuggie
 [More scripts by us](https://github.com/stars/Coffeelot/lists/cw-scripts)  👈

-**Support, updates and script previews**:
+# **Support, updates and script previews**:

 [![Join The discord!](https://cdn.discordapp.com/attachments/977876510620909579/1013102122985857064/discordJoin.png)](https://discord.gg/FJY4mtjaKr )

-**All our scripts are and will remain free**.
-If you want to support what we do, you can buy us a coffee here:
+# If you want to support what we do, you can buy us a coffee here:

 [![Buy Us a Coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg)](https://www.buymeacoffee.com/cwscriptbois )

 # Config 🔧
 **JobIsRequired**: Set to *true* if you want to lock this behind a job.
 Default is*false*\
 **AllowedJob**: The job you want to be able to use it.
 Only needed if JobIsRequired is*true*\